Shares decline on new COVID variant; Dow loses 905 points - ExBulletin

 Shares decline on new COVID variant; Dow loses 905 points

 There have been other variants of the coronavirus, the delta variant has devastated much of the United States throughout the summer and investors, officials and the general public are nervous about any new variant that is emerging. propagates.
-It has been almost two years since COVID-19 emerged, killing more than 5 million people worldwide to date.
+It has been almost two years since COVID-19 emerged, killing more than 5 million people worldwide so far.

-Health officials in Europe and the UK were quick to offer to suspend air travel from southern Africa.
-Meanwhile, cases of the variant have been found in Hong Kong, Belgium and Tel Aviv as well as major South African cities like Johannesburg.
+Health officials in Europe and the UK were quick to suggest suspending air travel from southern Africa.
+Meanwhile, cases of the variant have been found in Hong Kong, Belgium and Tel Aviv, as well as major South African cities like Johannesburg.

 The economic impacts of this variant are already being felt.
 Flights between South Africa and Europe were under quarantine or were completely closed.
 Airlines shares were quickly sold, with Delta Air Lines, United Airlines and American Airlines falling more than 10% each.

-The VIX, the measure of market volatility, sometimes referred to as the market fear gauge, is a sign of the fear that Wall Street has become.
+The VIX, the measure of market volatility, sometimes referred to as the market’s “fear gauge”, is a sign of the fear that Wall Street has become.
 The VIX jumped 49% to 27.75, its highest value since January before the vaccines began to be widely distributed.

 Trading in stocks on the Friday after Thanksgiving is typically the slowest day of the year, with the market closing at 1 p.m.
 EST. Light trading could exacerbate Friday’s losses with fewer buyers and sellers.